Are Conservatives & Liberals Wired Differently?

 Have you ever listened to someone whose political views differ sharply from your own and felt stunned, wondering how they could possibly believe what they’re saying?
 Even when looking at exactly the same information, people often interpret it in radically different ways.
 This has puzzled me for a long time and I’ve tried to find answers in the scientific literature.

 We all like to think our political beliefs are shaped purely by reason, personal experiences, and deeply-held values.
 But have you ever considered that biological and psychological differences might also play a role?
-Over the years, I’ve come across research hinting at these kinds of influences on political views.
+Over the years, I’ve come across research suggesting that these kinds of influences could factor into our political views.
 Intrigued, I decided to take a deeper dive to explore this fascinating topic further, especially given the extent of political polarization we’re witnessing at the moment.

 It turns out that over the past two decades researchers have uncovered striking neurological, genetic, physiological, and psychological differences between people who lean conservative compared with those who lean liberal.
 While our environments shape our views, science suggests that how we process information in our world—how we handle uncertainty, respond to threats, and weigh moral choices in particular—may be influenced by the way we’re built.